 Iced coffee caffeine

-A single cup of iced coffee has around 90 to 140 mg of caffeine.
+A single cup of iced drink has around 90 to 140 mg of caffeine.

 How to reduce caffeine in coffee?